Hawkins Medical Clinic - History

-Looking into the future in 2019 we will be participating in a new intern program in conjunction with Flinders University.
-Intern doctors will get to spend a block of time training in general practice on a rotational basis.
-Over the course of the year we will have 5 intern doctors rotate through the clinic.
+Hawkins Medical clinic began participating in the new intern program in conjunction with Flinders University.
+Intern doctors spend a block of time training in general practice on a rotational basis.
+Over the course of the year we have 5 intern doctors rotate through the clinic.

 In 2023, Dr Charlton retired from Hawkins Medical Clinic after 50 years of service.
 Dr Charlton made a significant contribution to healthcare in our region.
 He is well known for his dedication to his patients and the wider community.